Dantay13/reading-notes/README.md

-# This Reading is About the Growth mindset
+# This Reading is About the Growth Mindset
 ## What is Growth Mindset?
 It is a state of mind in which an individual is receptive to new information and challenges with an optimistic approach while thinking that they can achieve or overcome anything they face.
 ### How I Will Keep Myself in a Growth Mindset